ihmeuw/vivarium_inputs/README.md

     extra-index-url = http://dev-tomflem.ihme.washington.edu/simple
     trusted-host = dev-tomflem.ihme.washington.edu

 This file tells the pip package management system to check with IHME's internal pypi server for packages.
-You can then install the optional packages by running this command from inside the ceam-inputs repository:
+You can then install the optional packages by running this command from inside the vivarium-inputs repository:

     pip install .[gbd_access]